close

 The advance payments count as income for SNAP cases only.
 Minnesota Family Investment Program (MFIP) cases are not impacted.

-This tool provides an estimate of the effect of advance payments on a household's SNAP benefit using household's current SNAP case information.
+This tool provides an estimated impact of advance payments on a household's SNAP benefit using household's current SNAP case information.
 This estimate will be most accurate for SNAP cases that do not anticipate substantial changes in income, expenses, or SNAP case members between filing taxes and receiving advance payments.

 The tool is meant to give an estimate only.
 Final decisions on eligibility and benefit amounts will be made by a county or Tribal Nation eligibility worker.